Joan Cusack: Career

-Cusack has twice been nominated for an Academy Award for Best Supporting Actress for her work in Working Girl (1988) and In & Out (1997).
+Cusack has twice been nominated for an Academy Award for Best Supporting Actress, for her work in Working Girl (1988) and In & Out (1997).
 She has appeared with her brother John in ten movies: Class (1983), Sixteen Candles (1984), Grandview, U.S.A.
 (1984), Broadcast News (1987), Say Anything...
 (1989), Grosse Pointe Blank (1997), Cradle Will Rock (1999), High Fidelity (2000), Martian Child (2007), and War, Inc. (2008).

+Cusack voiced Jessie in the Pixar hits Toy Story 2 (1999), Toy Story 3 (2010), Toy Story 4 (2019), and Toy Story 5 (2026).

 In the film Addams Family Values (1993), she played psychotic serial killer Debbie Jellinsky, who marries and kills rich men.
 She also starred in the short-lived ABC sitcom What About Joan? in 2001 and the hit film Arlington Road (1999).
 For many years, Cusack was also the commercial spokeswoman for U.S. Cellular.
 One of Cusack's best-known roles was the principal of Horace Green Elementary School, Rosalie 'Roz' Mullins, in School of Rock (2003).
-She also voiced Jessie in the Pixar hits Toy Story 2 (1999), Toy Story 3 (2010), and Toy Story 4 (2019), and played Dr. Burton, the therapist of Charlie (Logan Lerman), in the teen film The Perks of Being a Wallflower (2012).
+She played Dr. Burton, the therapist of Charlie (Logan Lerman), in the teen film The Perks of Being a Wallflower (2012).
 She also played Erin's mom in the final episode of NBC's The Office.

-Cusack was a cast member on the NBC sketch show Saturday Night Live from 1985 to 1986.
+Cusack was a cast member on the NBC sketch show Saturday Night Live in its eleventh season (1985–86) with fellow cast members and future stars such as Robert Downey Jr., Damon Wayans, and Anthony Michael Hall.
 Her recurring characters on SNL included Salena, a socially inept girl who tries to ask out her boyfriend, Biff (played by Jon Lovitz), who is also socially inept.
 In addition, she did celebrity impersonations of Brooke Shields, Jane Fonda, and Queen Elizabeth II.

 She has been nominated four times for the American Comedy Award in the category of Funniest Supporting Actress in a Motion Picture and has won three times, for Runaway Bride (1999), In & Out (1997), and Working Girl (1988).
 She has also won the New York Film Critics Circle Award and the Broadcast Film Critics Association Award for Best Supporting Actress for In & Out.

 Cusack narrates the public-TV animated series Peep and the Big Wide World.
 In September 2010, Cusack guest-starred on NBC's Law & Order: SVU.

 She also appeared as Justice Strauss in Netflix's adaptation of A Series of Unfortunate Events, which premiered in 2017.

 Cusack also appeared as the Tin Foil Lady in the Netflix movie Let It Snow, which was released in November 2019.